hofmeist/schism-setups/scaling/README.md

 The density is set up as north-south log-exchange through salt.ic

 bottom roughness and mixing length-scale are horizontally constant in rough.gr3 and xlsc.gr3

+first estimate on mistral:
+<6min for 1 hour and 5 layers with 96 processes on 4 nodes